 – Mintzberg

-Are There More Skills Important for Managers?
+Are There More Management Skills?

-Some authors highlight the significance of other skills, such as controlling and decision-making.
-But I realize they’re just part of one of the above categories.
-Let’s take the example of controlling skills.
+Some authors highlight the significance of other skills, such as controlling and decision-making skills.
+But I realize they’re just part of one of the above-mentioned categories.

 I have also found that problem-solving and decision-making skills are other managerial skills.